reshift/django-flag/README.md

 TODO

-Base flag submit on django url function?
+- Base flag submit on django url function?
+- Prevent link/object spoofing (maybe add a selection to flagtype for wich models it should be active?)

 Author: Sjoerd Arendsen
 HUB online